python-pillow/podcast-answers/README.rst

 - Splitting the image into its respective bands, i.e. Red, Green, and Blue for RGB
 - Applying a filter to the image

 As a Python Web Developer, I use Pillow to manipulate images in my web applications.
-In some cases, that manipulation is seemless (e.g. Plone uses Pillow to enable content editors to manipulate images on their website).
+In some cases, that manipulation is seemless (i.e. the image manipulation code is already written; e.g. Plone uses Pillow to enable content editors to manipulate images on their website).
 In other cases, I write Pillow code to perform some manipulation that is needed in my application (e.g. create thumbnails).

 Additional use cases
 ~~~~~~~~~~~~~~~~~~~~